rcman/BPI-F3/README.md

-# Ubuntu 24.04 on BPI-F3.
-Boot from SD-Card then switches to NVME
+# Ubuntu 24.04 on BPI-F3 from SD-Card and running from NVME

 Ubuntu 24.04 is now running on my BPI-F3.
 Will be working on a video for YouTube soon.

-This should work for any version of Linux, this has only been tested with Ubuntu 24.04
+This should work for any version of Linux, this has only been tested with Ubuntu 24.0

 ##Getting Started